 Also, Winston blocks the most sophisticated fingerprinting techniques, which exploit manufacturing differences (even between otherwise identical hardware devices) to determine who you are, even if you are in incognito mode or using a VPN.
-Winston scrambles the data it sends back to fingerprinting sites to keep you fully anonymous.
+Winston obfuscates data collected by sites using fingerprinting technologies to prevent them from tracking you across browsing sessions.

 And, a VPN uses a single exit point (you can switch, but it's manual).
 Instead, Winston is constantly scrambling your internet across up to 30 exit points every 10 minutes.
 This greatly reduces the confidence that an ISP (or other eavesdropper) could have in what they think they are learning about you.

 To maintain a quality streaming experience, Winston does not route large downloads or streaming data through the Winston privacy mesh network.
 For more information, visit this article about how Winston handles streaming or downloading large files.